mauriciabad/diy-multideck-website/content/blog/mapping-guide.md

 ---
-title: "Tips and guidelines for mapping new games to the DIY Multideck v0.4b"
+title: 'Tips and guidelines for mapping new games to the DIY Multideck v0.4b'
-description: "Learn tips and recommendations for importing games to the DIY Multideck v0.4b"
+description: 'Learn tips and recommendations for importing games to the DIY Multideck v0.4b'
 date: 2023-03-01
 draft: true
 ---